Raattis/LinearHierarchy/README.md

 * move subtree to a different parent node
 * delete subtree

-Additionally following operations are executed only on the pointer based trees.
-Flat array is excluded these are just simple look-up operations on it.
+Additionally the following operations are executed only on the pointer based trees.
+Flat array is excluded from these tests as they are just simple look-up operations on it.
 * count nodes
 * travel to the tree's Nth node in depth search order

-The test are run using multiple different tree sizes.
-The sizes span from 10 nodes to 25,000 nodes.
-Additionally the test are repeated multiple times to mitigate random variance between executions.
+The tests are run using multiple different tree sizes ranging from 10 nodes to 25,000 nodes.
+Every test is repeated several times as to mitigate random variance caused by the testing environment.

-The CPU cache is flushed before every measurement to ensure a clean execution state.
-The flushing is achieved by moving around several megabytes worth of heap memory via the CPU's memory pipeline.
-The majority of the programs execution time is infact spent doing this.
+Tests are timed one operation at a time to ensure that CPU cache is in a clean state during the test.
+The CPU cache is flushed before every measurement by moving around several megabytes worth of heap memory via the CPU's memory pipeline.
+The vast majority of the program's execution time is spent doing this.

 # Data structures